The Office of the Immigration Services Commissioner (OISC) in the UK sets out the standards all immigration advisors must adhere to.

 Enquiries, purchases, complaints and requests to join mailing lists are 100% conducted through the use of web forms that are connected to a backend database.

-When immigration advisers request to join Help with my visa! as a Seller, they likewise do so through a web form connected to a backend database.
+When immigration advisors request to join Help with my visa! as a Seller, they likewise do so through a web form connected to a backend database.

-Records of actions undertaken on behalf of a client must clearly indicate the name of the adviser who has given the advice or done work on the client’s behalf
+Records of actions undertaken on behalf of a client must clearly indicate the name of the advisor who has given the advice or done work on the client’s behalf

 To the extent that Help with my visa! has visibility of actions undertaken on behalf of a client, these actions are recorded in our WooCommerce and WordPress databases.
 The extent of this actions are limited to recording the sale of an immigration advice product or service to a Seller, with the immigration adviser and client both named on the transaction invoice.